Finalise your fields ‘nice names’, your user lists and their headings.

 Ago (human time difference)

 The actual format of the date, time and datetime options can also be customised.
 The options are the usual wordpress options AND the custom options from your general settings screen.

-Usually the user_email field will be formatted with the ‘mailto’ linktype and then each site can tailor this with their own css.
+user_email field will be formatted with the ‘mailto’ linktype and then each site can tailor this with their own css.
 Perhaps use wordpress dashicons to show a email icon?
-Two format options have also been provided.
-If functions are defined for the format dropdown options, they will become ‘available’.
-Eg:

 You should ensure that your data adheres to the field type specified.
-Any invalid data will generally be shown unformatted.
+Any invalid data will generally be shown unformatted / raw.